attestantio/vouch/docs/configuration.md

   beaconblockproposal:
     # style can be 'best', which obtains blocks from all nodes and selects the best, or 'first', which uses the first returned
     style: best
-    # beacon-node-addresses are the addresses of beacon nodes to use for this strategy.
+    # beacon-node-addresses are the addresses from which to receive beacon block proposals.
-    beacon-node-addresses:
+    beacon-node-addresses: [ localhost:4000, localhost:5051, localhost:5052]
-      - localhost:4000
-      - localhost:5051
-      - localhost:5052
     # timeout defines the maximum amount of time the strategy will wait for a response.
 As soon as a response from all beacon
     # nodes has been obtained,the strategy will return with the best.
 Half-way through the timeout period, Vouch will check to see
     # if there have been any responses from the beacon nodes, and if so will return with the best.